RevitPythonShell (RPS)

 What is RevitPythonShell (RPS)?

-RevitPythonShell is an open-source add-in that embeds an IronPython (Python for .NET) interpreter inside Revit (GitHub - architecture-building-systems/revitpythonshell: An IronPython scripting environment for Autodesk Revit and Vasari).
+RevitPythonShell is an open-source add-in that embeds an IronPython (Python for .NET) interpreter within Revit (GitHub - architecture-building-systems/revitpythonshell: An IronPython scripting environment for Autodesk Revit and Vasari).
 In simpler terms, RPS provides a live Python console within Revit’s interface.
 It lets you write and execute Python scripts on the fly, directly interacting with the Revit API.
 This means you can query or modify your BIM model in real-time by typing commands, which is incredibly useful for quick automation and prototyping of ideas (Introducing Revit Python Shell - BIMicon).
 Once installed, RPS appears under the Add-Ins tab in Revit, giving you an “Interactive Python Shell” window where you can enter code and see immediate results.

 (Introducing Revit Python Shell - BIMicon) RevitPythonShell provides an interactive Python console within Revit (here listing sheet numbers via a short script, with results shown in the console above).